 The USMLE program provides a recommended pass or fail outcome on all Step examinations.
 Recommended performance standards for the USMLE are based on a specified level of proficiency.
 As a result, no predetermined percentage of examinees will pass or fail the examination.
 The recommended minimum passing level is reviewed periodically and may be adjusted at any time.
-Notice of such review and any adjustments will be posted at the USMLE website..
-On the examinations containing multiple-choice items, the percentages of correctly answered items required to pass varies from form to form.
-However, examinees typically must answer 60 to 70 percent of items correctly to achieve a passing score.
+Notice of such review and any adjustments will be posted at the USMLE website.
+On the examinations containing multiple-choice items, the percentages of correctly answered items required to pass varies by Step and from form to form within each Step.
+However, examinees typically must answer approximately 60 percent of items correctly to achieve a passing score.

 For Step 3, your performance on the case simulations will affect your Step 3 score and could affect whether you pass or fail.
-The proportional contribution of the score on the case simulations is no greater than the amount of time you are allowed for the case simulations.
+The proportional contribution of the score on the case simulations is no greater than the amount of time you are given to complete the case simulations.